Kliative/CodeChallengeJS/README.md

 # CodeChallengeJS
-Just a collection of coding challenges
+Just a collection of coding challengess